Bak3rLi/www.linguyen.com/research.md

 ### Conferences & Invited Talks

 + June 2019 "Where is the matrix language?
 Data from the Canberra Vietnamese English corpus (CanVEC)". *ARC Centre of Excellence of the Dynamics of Language*, The Australian National University, Canberra, Australia
-+ Nov 2018 "Matrix Language variation in a corpus of Vietnamese-English code-switching in Canberra’. *Cambridge Language Sciences Symposium*, University of Cambridge
++ Nov 2018 "Matrix Language variation in a corpus of Vietnamese-English code-switching in Canberra’. *Cambridge Language Sciences Symposium*, University of Cambridge, UK
 + June 2018 "Unstable bilingual communities in contrast: Vietnamese in Canberra, Creole in Louisiana"
 — with [O. Mayeux](http://people.ds.cam.ac.uk/ofm23/about.html), *Code-switching Seminar*, University of Cambridge, UK
 + Sept 2017 "Single other language items in bilingual speech: How do we know what we know?"
 *Linguistics Seminar*, ARC Centre of Excellence for the Dynamics of Language, Canberra, Australia
 + June 2017 "Codeswitching or borrowing?
 A corpus-based study of single Vietnamese kin terms in otherwise English discourse" *International Symposium on Bilingualism*, Limerick, Ireland
++ Dec 2016 "Incorporated kin terms, bilingual speakers: Probing Vietnamese-English bilingual speech via discourse distribution and pragmatic norms", *Code-switching Seminar*, University of Cambridge, UK
 + July 2015 "Critical Metaphor Analysis from a Communication Perspective: A Case Study of Australian News Media Discourse on Immigration and Asylum Seekers."
 *Australian and New Zealand Communication Association Annual Conference (ANZCA)*, Queenstown, New Zealand